ImTiaan/website/imtiaan-web/content/posts/fintraos-part-4-zero-trust-guard.md

 FintraOS addresses this via **Crypto-Shredding** (defined in our Architecture Decision Record ADR-002).

 *   **The Strategy:** Every user is assigned a unique Data Encryption Key (DEK).
-All their data—every transaction, every PII field—is encrypted with this specific key.
+All their data - every transaction, every PII field - is encrypted with this specific key.
 *   **The Key Hierarchy:**
     *   **Master Key:** Protects the Tenant Keys (stored in a Hardware Security Module).
     *   **Tenant Key:** Protects the User Keys.
     *   **User Key (DEK):** Encrypts the actual user data.
 *   **The Deletion Process:** When a user requests deletion, we do not attempt to scrub every row in every database partition.
 Instead, we simply delete their DEK from the KMS.
-*   **The Result:** Instantly, all the user's data—across petabytes of backups, logs, and archives—becomes mathematical gibberish.
+*   **The Result:** Instantly, all the user's data - across petabytes of backups, logs, and archives - becomes mathematical gibberish.
 It is rendered irretrievable.
 We have "shredded" the data by destroying the only means to read it.
 This ensures 100% compliance without complex and error-prone data scrubbing operations.

 ### Bank-Grade vs. Fortress-Grade